-- Farm Bureau Insurance Lawn — The Lawn is an outdoor concert venue with a summer schedule of eclectic concerts and performances by national acts.
+- The Amphitheater — The Amphitheater is an outdoor concert venue with a summer schedule of eclectic concerts and performances by national acts.
 Scheduled appearances are announced each spring.
 (2-3 hours)

 - Central Canal — an historic and restored waterway that runs through White River State Park and downtown Indy.
-Suggested modes of transportation include foot (walk or jog), Segway rental and tours, pedal boat and surrey bikes rentals, or in a gondola with a serenading gondolier.
+Suggested modes of transportation include foot (walk or jog), pedal boat and surrey bikes rentals, or in a gondola with a serenading gondolier.
 Along the way you'll see the 9/11 and USS Indianapolis Memorials, the Indiana History Center, and historic Buggs Temple.
 (1-1.5 hours)

 - Annual Special Events — in June, the Eiteljorg Museum hosts Indian Market, a shopper's paradise for unique art, sculpture, and jewelry.
 Dig-IN Taste of Indiana (August) showcases the top restaurants of the state in a one day love-feast.
 In September, Irish Fest is the star.
 (Time varies per event)